athankefalas/Stitcher/README.md

 ```

 The above error has the root type and all dependency instantiations performed in the same context so the cycle can be easily tracked and corrected.
+Please note that in order to improve injection performance, the runtime dependency cycle detection feature is conditionally enabled only in DEBUG
+builds by default.

 ### Interoperabilty